 Finally, notice that since $\alpha$ may take any value in $(1,2)$, so can $\epsilon-1$ take on any value in $(0,1)$.
 Considering that $\delta_M$ is a continuous increasing function of $M$ that tends to infinity as $M\to \infty$, we conclude that $R \prec 1/\delta$ as $\delta\to \infty$, as claimed.

-\emph{Case 2.} Next, we will look at the case where $\calE_1$ occurred.
-The structure of this part of the proof loosely mirrors Case 3 in the proof of Theorem \ref{theo:TS1_super}, where arm 1's reward is more certain compared to that of arm 2.
+\textit{Case 2.} Next, we will look at the case where $\calE_1$ occurred.
+The structure of this part of the proof loosely mirrors Case 1 in the proof for the one-armed case (Section \ref{sec:proof:undersmooth_one}), where arm 1's reward is more certain compared to that of arm 2.
 With this in mind, we will instead look at the drift of $Q_{2,\cdot}$:

 We now redefine $g_1$ and $g_2$ in a fashion that mirrors symmetrically the first case: